Three practices to hold you steady

 Sensing space

-When we feel disconnected or overwhelmed, space tends to contract — inside and around us.
+When we feel disconnected or overwhelmed, space tends to contract - inside and around us.
 When we feel safe and steady, something opens.
-This practice gently explores the space around your body and notices how that relates to the space you feel within — a quiet way to remind yourself that there is more room here than it might seem.
+This practice gently explores the space around your body and notices how that relates to the space you feel within.

 After your practice

-— How do you identify the feeling of space inside your body?
-What sensation words or feelings describe your experience?
+- How do you identify the feeling of space inside your body?
+What sensation words or feelings describe your experience, what images come to mind?

 - As you look ahead to your day or week - instead of starting with the to-do list, can you start with where you have space?
 Notice how that shift feels.